truongduyng/truongduyng.github.io/README.md

-# truongduyng.github.io
+# truongduyng.com
-This is Nguyen Truong Duy's technical blog.
+This is Nguyen Truong Duy's blog.